Q. What payment methods are there?

 Q. How long is the final video?

-A. This varies greatly from video to video but as a rough guide, most feature-length wedding videos are between 45-60 minutes.
+A. This varies greatly from video to video but as a rough guide, most feature-length wedding videos are between 25-30 minutes with separate speeches & ceremony (highlights appear in the main video).
+You can request to have everything as one long video which can be anywhere from 45-75 minutes.
 We can’t stress enough though these are just estimates and the length of your service and speeches will have a significant influence in the final running length.
-If you have selected to have the highlight video (Short N Sweet) instead, this is typically around 5-10 minutes long.
+If you have selected to have the highlight video (Short N Sweet) instead, the main video is typically 3-5 minutes long, plus the separate ceremony and speeches (packages booked after March 2019).

 Q. Will I be able to hear what is going on?